zonneplan/KiBot/README.md

             - **`val`**: [string=''] Value to use for `ref`.
             - *value*: Alias for val.
         - `show_solderpaste`: [boolean=true] Show the solder paste layers.
+        - `size_detection`: [string='kicad_edge'] [kicad_edge,kicad_all,svg_paths] Method used to detect the size of the resulting image.
+                            The `kicad_edge` method uses the size of the board as reported by KiCad, components that extend beyond the PCB limit will be cropped.
+You can manually adjust the margins to make them visible.
+                            The `kicad_all` method uses the whole size reported by KiCad.
+Usually includes extra space.
+                            The `svg_paths` uses all visible drawings in the image.
+To use this method you must install the `numpy` Python module (may not be available in docker images).
         - `variant`: [string=''] Board variant to apply.
         - `vcuts`: [boolean=false] Render V-CUTS on the `vcuts_layer` layer.
         - `vcuts_layer`: [string='Cmts.User'] Layer to render the V-CUTS, only used when `vcuts` is enabled.